-Ruby Fibonacci Sequence ExampleThis Ruby article computes Fibonacci numbers.
-It uses the times iterator to iterate and return values.
+Ruby Fibonacci Sequence ExampleCompute Fibonacci numbers.
+Use the times iterator to iterate and return values.

 Fibonacci.
 This sequence is composed of numbers.
 Each number is equal to the previous two numbers added together.
 Fibonacci sequences occur in nature and have many uses.